webpy/webpy.github.com/docs/0.3/tutorial.md

       created timestamp default now(),
       done boolean default 'f'    );

+NOTE: MySQL will have a diferente query statement.

 And an initial row:

     INSERT INTO todo (title) VALUES ('Learn web.py');

-Return to editing `code.py` and change `index.GET` to the following, replacing the entire function:
+Return to editing `code.py` and change the method `GET` to the following, replacing the entire function:

     def GET(self):
         todos = db.select('todo')